reeya52/autogen/README.md

     - This program will create API implementation code for the service and/or subservice in 'Service APIs' folder.
     - Input to this program would be XML schema URL for the service and/or subservice.

-For now, you can only create template code for each resource individually.
+To generate template file for each individual resource, run following program -
 - generate_template.py
     - This program will generate template code for the resource in 'Templates' folder.
     - Input to this program would be JSON and XML schema URL for the resource.